 We only include estimated amounts in the transaction price to the extent it is probable that a significant reversal of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is resolved.
-When applicable, we reduce transaction prices for estimated returns that represent variable consideration under ASC 606, which we estimate based on historical return experience and other relevant factors, and record a corresponding refund liability as a component of accrued expenses and other current liabilities.
+When allocating the transaction price under ASC 606, estimates related to variable consideration, which are typically related to usage-based volume estimates, are evaluated based on various assessments such as historical data, current market conditions and other relevant factors.
 Other forms of contingent revenue or variable consideration are infrequent.